10 Predictive Scheduling Laws Employers Should Understand

 Rule #3: Employee Schedule Requests

-Employees must be allowed to provide schedule preferences to the employer without any negative repercussions.
+Employees can give schedule preferences to the employer without any negative repercussions.
 Employers must make a good faith effort to work with the employee.
-This doesn’t mean that the employer must go without coverage to acquiesce to the employee’s request, but it does mean that whenever possible employers must try to accommodate employee preferences.
-Employees can submit the location they prefer to work, the number of hours they want when they want to work, and the times they prefer not to work.
+This doesn’t mean that the employer must go without coverage to acquiesce to the employee’s request, but it does mean that whenever possible employers must try to accommodate.
+Employees can submit the location they prefer to work, the number of hours, shifts, and the times they prefer not to work.

 - Preferred location